onedata/onedata-documentation/doc/provider_overview.md

 There are two types of data transfer that Oneprovider can engage in:
 * control data transfer - originating from clients (ex.
 FUSE client)
-* remote data transfer - happens between two providers when data needed by one provider is not available on local storage.
+* remote data transfer - transfer between 2 providers when data needed by one provider is not available on local storage.
 This also involves oneprovider access to storage.

 While accessing data, depending on a client location data transfer can be:
 * direct access - when client is located in the same computing center and has direct access to storage resources, the client exchanges only control communication with **oneprovider** and accesses storage directly bypassing **oneprovider** for actual data transfer,